jordanwa1947/surfs_up/README.md

 # Surfs Up

-[Surfs Up](https://surfs-up.herokuapp.com/) is a Rails frontend that demonstrates the surf-forecast-api that I created.
+[Surfs Up](https://surfs-up.herokuapp.com/) is a Rails frontend that demonstrates the surf-forecast-api I created.
 It's optimized for frontend with Webpack, PostCSS, and Linting run before every commit to ensure that CSS and Javascript follow a set style.

 Checkout the [Surfs Up API](https://github.com/jordanwa1947/surfs_up_api)